 Getting Disability Benefits for Ankylosing Spondylitis

 People who have a severe limitation in range of motion due to their condition may qualify for disability benefits.
 The SSA rules require that a person must have a fixation of the dorsolumbar or cervical spine that is measured at 45 degrees during a physical examination.

 People who have a fixation measured at 30 degrees may qualify if one or more organs are affected by the condition.
 Medical evidence plays a vital role in the disability benefits approval process.
 Hence, it is crucial for people with this condition to seek medical treatment from a licensed professional not only to alleviate their pain and suffering, but to have a documented record of the condition when applying for disability benefits.

 Applying for SSDI benefits can be a confusing and difficult process for those unfamiliar with the SSA’s strict requirements.
 Many first-time applications are denied due to lack of medical evidence of disability or errors made on the required forms.
-The best way to reduce the frustration associated with applying for SSDI benefits is to consult with an experienced attorney.
+The best way to reduce the frustration associated with applying for SSDI benefits is to consult with a new york social security disability lawyers.

 Experienced legal professionals can help their clients gather information and file paperwork in a timely manner.
 Our lawyers know the ankylosing spondylitis disability rating system and have years of experience in this industry.
 We have in-depth knowledge of disability law, so we can efficiently help get disability benefits.
 We know the eligibility criteria, documents required to prove disability due to Ankylosing spondylitis, and all other necessary details to take the hassle out of the process.

 The first step is to schedule a free consultation and talk to attorneys at Chermol & Fishman, LLC.